Company Details

 Company Address

-It is not certain that the these two addresses apply to the same person, Charles Cusworth is listed in the LPOD directories between 1887 and 1894 at the Bridgewater Sq. address, which is a manufacturing area.
+Charles Cusworth is listed in the LPOD directories between 1887 and 1894 at the Bridgewater Sq. address, which is a manufacturing area.
 C. Cusworth is listed in the BJ Almanac in 1892 and 1893 showing the Leytonstone address.
-He is also adverting a detective camera, the Repeater, and dark slides in the Photography Annual for 1891.
+He is also advertising a detective camera, the Repeater, and dark slides in the Photography Annual for 1891.
 A C. Cusworth was awarded a patent for a field camera in 1887 (BP 4710/1887), examples of which exist.

 Company Name